How to use pixel beads? (From Beginner Basics to Custom AI Patterns)

 If you are using our AI tool to make a large custom piece (like 4+ boards), do not iron on the boards.
 The heat will eventually warp your plastic boards, and they aren't cheap to replace.

-Instead, use the Tape Method:
+Instead, use the tape method:

 Learning how to use pixel beads is more than just melting plastic; it’s about making something cool.
 Whether you're making simple keychains or giant wall art, the key is preparation.